 They lived!
-What’s more, they lived AND they’re successful, well adjusted adults.
+What’s more, they lived AND they’re successful, well-adjusted adults.
 Again, they are learning that you are a human being.
 You have feelings.
 You have strong moments and you have weak moments.
 You are normalizing these things for them.
 You still think you’re sentencing them to a lifetime of therapy.

 You’re not.
 You’re not.
 You’re not.

 You have regrets.
 Most of those regrets don’t go away, and there’s many more stacked on your (already) long list.
 You eventually learn to forgive yourself, though.
 Once you learn to forgive yourself you are able to fully understand that wonderful job that you did as a mother.
 I’m telling you now so you don’t have to wait that long: You are doing a wonderful job as a mother.
-Give yourself credit now.
-You feel empowered when you finally acknowledge what you’ve accomplished, and the beautiful people you’ve raised.
+Give yourself credit.
+You will feel empowered when you finally acknowledge what you’ve accomplished, and the beautiful people you’ve raised.
 Allow yourself that amazing feeling NOW.
 It will make this time with your children that much sweeter.

 There were bad times.
 Your children remember those.

-Guess what kind of people they have become?
+Guess what kind of people they have become.

 Gentle, generous, compassionate, empathetic, caring people.